Nidhi4773/Info_Linker/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please feel free to create a pull request or open an issue.

 ## Contact
-For any inquiries or further information, please contact me atnknidhii@gmail.com
+For any inquiries or further information, please contact me at nknidhii05@gmail.com